Layr-Labs/incredible-squaring-avs/README.md

   - [TaskManager](contracts/src/IncredibleSquaringTaskManager.sol) which contains [task creation](contracts/src/IncredibleSquaringTaskManager.sol#L83) and [task response](contracts/src/IncredibleSquaringTaskManager.sol#L102) logic.
   - The [challenge](contracts/src/IncredibleSquaringTaskManager.sol#L176) logic could be separated into its own contract, but we have decided to include it in the TaskManager for this simple task.
   - Set of [registry contracts](https://github.com/Layr-Labs/eigenlayer-middleware) to manage operators opted in to this avs
-- Task Generator
+- Task Spammer
   - Generates a new tasks and sends it to the Task Manager every 10 seconds
 - Aggregator
   - aggregates BLS signatures from operators and posts the aggregated response to the task manager
   - For this simple demo, the aggregator is not an operator, and thus does not need to register with eigenlayer or the AVS contract.
 It's IP address is simply hardcoded into the operators' config.
 - Operators
-  - Square the number sent to the task manager by the task generator, sign it, and send it to the aggregator
+  - Square the number sent to the task manager by the task spammer, sign it, and send it to the aggregator

 ![](./diagrams/architecture.png)

-1. A task generator publishes tasks once every regular interval (say 10 blocks, you are free to set your own interval) to the IncredibleSquaringTaskManager contract's [createNewTask](contracts/src/IncredibleSquaringTaskManager.sol#L83) function.
+1. A task spammer publishes tasks once every regular interval (say 10 blocks, you are free to set your own interval) to the IncredibleSquaringTaskManager contract's [createNewTask](contracts/src/IncredibleSquaringTaskManager.sol#L83) function.
 Each task specifies an integer `numberToBeSquared` for which it wants the currently opted-in operators to determine its square `numberToBeSquared^2`. `createNewTask` also takes `quorumNumbers` and `quorumThresholdPercentage` which requests that each listed quorum (we only use quorumNumber 0 in incredible-squaring) needs to reach at least thresholdPercentage of operator signatures.

 2. A [registry](https://github.com/Layr-Labs/eigenlayer-middleware/blob/master/src/BLSRegistryCoordinatorWithIndices.sol) contract is deployed that allows any eigenlayer operator with at least 1 delegated [mockerc20](contracts/src/ERC20Mock.sol) token to opt-in to this AVS and also de-register from this AVS.

 3. [Operator] The operators who are currently opted-in with the AVS need to read the task number from the Task contract, compute its square, sign on that computed result (over the BN254 curve) and send their taskResponse and signature to the aggregator.

 4. [Aggregator] The aggregator collects the signatures from the operators and aggregates them using BLS aggregation.
-If any response passes the [quorumThresholdPercentage](contracts/src/IIncredibleSquaringTaskManager.sol#L36) set by the task generator when posting the task, the aggregator posts the aggregated response to the Task contract.
+If any response passes the [quorumThresholdPercentage](contracts/src/IIncredibleSquaringTaskManager.sol#L36) set by the task spammer when posting the task, the aggregator posts the aggregated response to the Task contract.

 5. If a response was sent within the [response window](contracts/src/IncredibleSquaringTaskManager.sol#L119), we enter the [Dispute resolution] period.
    - [Off-chain] A challenge window is launched during which anyone can [raise a dispute](contracts/src/IncredibleSquaringTaskManager.sol#L171) in a DisputeResolution contract (in our case, this is the same as the TaskManager contract)